cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 while BLS uses 96 bytes for public keys, and  48 bytes for signatures.
 Alternatively, BLS can also be instantiated with 48 bytes of public keys and 96 bytes of signatures.
-BLS also allows for signature compression.
-In other words, a single signature is sufficient to anthenticate multiple messages and public keys.
+BLS also allows for signature aggregation.
+In other words, a single signature is sufficient to authenticate multiple messages and public keys.

 ## Organization of this document